She's a Woman: Cover versions

 The American bluegrass band Charles River Valley Boys included "She's a Woman" on their 1966 album of bluegrass arranged Beatles covers, Beatle Country.
 Critic Richie Unterberger counts the cover as among several on the LP that few listeners would have thought possible to arrange into a bluegrass context.
 In a retrospective assessment coinciding with the album's 1995 CD re-release, Adrea Moed of CMJ New Music Monthly magazine remarked that the playing on the cover displays a "technical virtuosity [that] almost makes you forget [the song’s] origins".

 British guitarist Jeff Beck covered "She's a Woman" on his 1975 album Blow by Blow, produced by George Martin.
 Months earlier, he played the song with the band Upp for the BBC documentary Five Faces of Guitar.
 Keyboard player Max Middleton suggested the song for the album, having come up with a calypso-like arrangement on his own.
 Middleton later recalled that "George hated it, but Jeff loved it, so we did it".
 Beck further altered the arrangement into a reggae instrumental, following the original vocal melody with his guitar, and incorporated a talk box.
 Mark Kirschenmann of AllMusic describes the arrangement as clever, and author Martin Power describes the track in similarly favourable terms, with its "flashes of syncopation, falling blues scales and the occasional use of the voice bag".

 British pop band Scritti Politti covered "She's a Woman" with Jamaican dancehall musician Shabba Ranks.
-Reaching number twenty on the UK Singles Chart in April 1991, the recording immediately preceded a lengthy hiatus from Scritti Politti frontman Green Gartside, who did not return to recording until 1999.
+Reaching number twenty on the UK Singles Chart and number 14 on the UK Airplay Chart in April 1991, the recording immediately preceded a lengthy hiatus from Scritti Politti frontman Green Gartside, who did not return to recording until 1999.
 Later included on the band's 2011 compilation album Absolute, Terry Staunton of Record Collector magazine describes the track as a "trenchtown jolly-up" cover.